fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ## Access Patterns
 While it is import that you increase your understanding of what it takes to get valid, predictable, boring code.
 Which is the best kind.
-What the guide is most interested in is for you to write more performant code.
+What you are most likely interested in is for you to write more performant code.
 An absolutely essential part of getting performant code is how we access the underlying memory.
 Yes, we can address memory a single byte at a time with [byte addressing](https://en.wikipedia.org/wiki/Byte_addressing).